fobos123deimos/fast-wave/README.md

 - **Basic functionality test**: Demonstrates the core capabilities of our project with a simple yet effective test case.

 ## 🛠 Setup
-To use this module, simply run a git clone, enter the repository folder through the terminal, and install the requirements.txt.
-After doing this, you can easily execute the module's functions using Python's IDE through the terminal in the repository folder or by placing scripts that import the module's libraries inside the repository folder (⚠️ the repository folder, not the module one):
+To use this module, simply run a **git clone**, enter the repository folder through the terminal, and install the **requirements.txt**.
+After doing this, you can easily execute the module's functions using Python's IDE (**Python 3.11.5**) through the terminal in the repository folder or by placing scripts that import the module's libraries inside the repository folder (⚠️ the repository folder, not the module one):
 ```bash
 git clone https://github.com/matheus123deimos/CoEfficients-Matrix-Wavefunction.git
 cd CoEfficients-Matrix-Wavefunction